AaronMLB/amp-braintree-clash/README.md

 Run amp-braintree.php and try credit card number 2223000048400011 with any future expiry date and CVV.
 With the amp-form component included on the page, the specified event listener for Braintree's tokenisation of the payment data does not run at all.

+As per line 153, the console should log a clear message if the event listener fires, but at present lines 151 to 190 are not being invoked at all.

 The page utilises Braintree's [Hosted Fields solution](https://developer.paypal.com/braintree/docs/start/hosted-fields), also including PayPal option and a 3DS component for card security.